 This article appeared recently in Information Management.
 Written by Gerry Gebel the Vice president of business development at Axiomatics.

-Information Management: 6 Data Security Trends and Challenges for Federal Agencies in 2020
+Six Data Security Trends and Challenges for Federal Agencies in 2020.

 Data security is rapidly evolving in the federal sector as new threats and challenges emerge daily.
 Every year, new devices and technologies emerge that produce massive amounts of data to help governments reduce costs, create new public services, protect community health and safety and more.
 Guarding large volumes of data is a top priority, especially national security and private citizens’ information.